ooni/ooni.org/content/post/cuba-internet-censorship-2017.md

 The methodology of this study included the following:

-* Collection and analysis of [ooniprobe](https://github.com/TheTorProject/ooni-probe) network measurements;
+* Collection and analysis of [OONI Probe](https://github.com/TheTorProject/ooni-probe) network measurements;

 * Custom network measurement tests.